Jomsom Muktinath Trek

 Day 4: Kagbeni to Muktinath (3,802m/11,512ft)| 5-6 Hrs

 From Kagbeni, you head to Muktinath (3802 m) which takes about 5-6 hours of walking.
 The trail is dry and sandy with sparse green vegetation, which makes it unique in the otherwise green Nepal.
 You reach Muktinath accompanied by the view of Dhaulagiri (817m) and Nilgiri (7061m), on the way.
-Muktinath is a pagoda style temple, which holds religious importance to both Hindu and Buddhist pilgrims, with 108 water spouts for pilgrims to wash away their sins.
+Muktinath is a pagoda-style temple, which holds religious importance to both Hindu and Buddhist pilgrims, with 108 water spouts for pilgrims to wash away their sins.
 Overnight in Muktinath.

 Day 5: Muktinath to Marpha via Jomsom (2,665m/8,743ft) 5-6 Hrs

 Visit Muktinath, early in the morning.
-Later, cross Lubra Pass (3772m) and descend down to Jomsom alongside Kali Gandaki River.
-As you descend, you will reach one of the famous lakes of this trail, Dhumba Lake.
+Later, cross Lubra Pass (3772m) and descend down to Jomsom alongside the Kali Gandaki River.
+As you descend, you will reach one of the famous lakes on this trail, Dhumba Lake.
 The turquoise lake is considered sacred for Buddhists around the area and is decorated beautifully with prayer flags.
 Continue descending towards Marpha village, a Thakali village that is famous for its apple by-products.
 Overnight in Marpha.

 Day 6: Marpha to Ghasa (2,080m/6,824ft) |6-7 Hrs

 Passing through apple orchards and the narrow alleyways of the Thakali settlement of Marpha, you climb down to Ghasa.
-Trek down the narrow gorge of Kali Gandaki River passing through several traditional Thakali villages and join Lete River.
+Trek down the narrow gorge of Kali Gandaki River passing through several traditional Thakali villages and joining Lete River.
 Climb down the Mani walls to reach the village of Ghasa.
 Overnight in Ghasa.

 Day 7: Ghasa to Tatopani (natural hot spring) (1,110m/3,361ft) 5-6 Hrs